-Corresponding part of Business Combination Guidelines Examples of m Examples of materials Part II - 2 A Particular Field of Trade (Product Range) Product outline (form, characteristics, etc.) Raw materials, production method, production process chart Degree of difference among products in quality and performance, and standard and system Other products whose utilities are of the same, or similar, type Changes in price and traded quantity of each product Characteristics of recognition and actions of users Outline of production facilities of factories (switchability of production lines, etc.) Related documents, surveys, analyses, etc. (The same shall apply to all the below items.)
-Part II - 3 A Particular Field of Trade (Geographic Range) Countries and areas where businesses are operated (by the company and its competitors) Locations and business districts of factories and places of business (of the company and its competitors) The area around which users purchase the product, and their purchasing behaviors Features of goods Methods of transporting and supplying goods, and cost of transportation Changes in prices and traded quantities in each country and region Physical and commercial distribution Part IV-2 (1) The Position of the Company Group and the Situation of Competitors (including competitive situation in the market, etc.) Changes in market size (in quantity and monetary terms) and demand forecast Changes in quantity of production and shipment at each company (and competitor) (as sorted out by usage, demand sector, or between captive consumption and sales, etc.) The company's sales quantity of the product traded (profit and cost) Fluctuation in market share and competition among the parties in the past Monthly changes of sales prices by product (as sorted out between negotiation transactions and market trend, by user group, by distribution channel, etc.) Method of determining price (sales promotion expenses, rebates, advertising expenses, etc.) Frequency of price negotiations, and timing and factors of price changes Distribution channel of each product, distribution in quantity and monetary terms in each channel, sales organizations and state of distributive integrations Outline of production facilities of factories (including facility details, changes in production capacity, production quantity, and excess capacity and method of calculating them, and details and production capacity of facilities under construction/plan, etc.) Changes in export quantity and export prices (pricing factors, difference in price from domestic products) Product lineup of the company (product brochure, etc.), outline of other companies' products (product lineups, grades, etc.) Characterization of products by differentiation (brand, grade, etc.) evaluation of the brand Patent rights held or ones for which authorization to exploit are held, and details of alliances concerning introduction of technologies • Development status of new products, research and development, case examples of entries in terms of technology development, amount (in monetary terms), amount of investment (outline, etc. of personnel and equipment) • Changes in the speed and degree of technological innovation, state of product obsolescence, and ratio of research and development expenses to sales in Japan and overseas concerning the product Part IV-2 (2) Import Changes in import quantity and import prices (pricing factors, difference in price from domestic products) Presence or absence and details of tariffs and other tax and legislative regulations related to international trades Prices, quality, and technologies of imports, and expenses and facilities concerning import (distribution facilities, storage facilities, etc.) Demand trends and excess export capacity of exporting countries, outlines of powerful overseas entrepreneurs Forecasts of import and export in the future
+Corresponding Combination Guid part of Business Examples of materials Part II-2 A Particular Field of Trade (Product Range) Product outline (form, characteristics, etc.) Raw materials, production method, production process chart Degree of difference among products in quality and performance, and standard and system Other products whose utilities are of the same, or similar, type Changes in price and traded quantity of each product Characteristics of recognition and actions of users Outline of production facilities of factories (switchability of production lines, etc.) Related documents, surveys, analyses, etc. (The same shall apply to all the below items.)
+Part II-3 A Particular Field of Trade (Geographic Range) Countries and areas where businesses are operated (by the company and its competitors) Locations and business districts of factories and places of business (of the company and its competitors) The area around which users purchase the product, and their purchasing behaviors Features of goods Methods of transporting and supplying goods, and cost of transportation Changes in prices and traded quantities in each country and region Physical and commercial distribution Part IV-2 (1) The Position of the Company Group and the Situation of Competitors(including competitive situation in the market, etc.) Physical and commercial distribution Changes in market size (in quantity and monetary terms) and demand forecast Changes in quantity of production and shipment at each company (and competitor) (as sorted out by usage, demand sector, or between captive consumption and sales, etc.) The company's sales quantity of the product traded (profit and cost) Fluctuation in market share and competition among the parties in the past Monthly changes of sales prices by product (as sorted out between negotiation transactions and market trend, by user group, by distribution channel, etc.) Method of determining price (sales promotion expenses, rebates, advertising expenses, etc.) Frequency of price negotiations, and timing and factors of price changes

+Patent rights held or ones for which authorization to exploit are held, and details of alliances concerning introduction of technologies Development status of new products, research and development, case examples of entries in terms of technology development, case examples of entries in terms of technology development, amount (in monetary terms), amount of investment (outline, etc. of personnel and equipment) Changes in the speed and degree of technological innovation, state of product obsolescence, and ratio of research and development expenses to sales in Japan and overseas concerning the product.
+Part IV-2 (2) Import Changes in import quantity and import prices (pricing factors, difference in price from domestic products) Presence or absence and details of tariffs and other tax and legislative regulations related to international trades Prices, quality, and technologies of imports, and expenses and facilities concerning import (distribution facilities, storage facilities, etc.) Demand trends and excess export capacity of exporting countries, outlines of powerful overseas entrepreneurs Forecasts of import and export in the future